slabstech/gaganyatri.com/_posts/exp56/2020/v3/apr/2020-04-18-the-destination-day101.md

 Do we have a destination, that we seem to be hurtling around

-The abundance that we seem
+The abundance that we seem fondly attracted to

+Everything needed in multiples of possessions

+Somehow it comes back to let us go slow